DannyBen/jobly-book/src/configuration/custom-settings.md

 # Custom Settings

-Jobly comes bundled with [Sting][1], which provides you with a `settings` helper which lets you use custom YAML files for configuring your jobs.
+Jobly comes bundled with [Sting][1], which provides you with a `settings` helper that lets you use custom YAML files for configuring your jobs.

 ## Settings files